 Made in the oven, these donuts are baked, not fried, so they are a bit healthier than your traditional donut.
 But trust me, you won’t be sacrificing any flavor here.
 The apples, cinnamon and spices give these donuts a lovely Fall flavor, while the glaze takes them over the top.

 How to Make Apple Cider Donuts

 These apple cinnamon donuts are the perfect Fall treat!
-They are easy to make and taste delicious.
+They are easy to make and taste delicious with a mug of coffee or a nice cup of apple cider.
 The apple and cinnamon flavors are perfect together, and the glaze makes them extra special.